jackiekazil/presentations/201902_PyTN/slides.md

 Note:
 * Why listen to me?
 I am partically an expert
 * Hoping to finish by 2020.
-* RE: Expert - You don't need math
+* Some of the work that I mention today IS my PhD
+* At work, I model our IT infastructure and app interactions and dependencies

 ----

 ## Overview of today's talk

-* Introduction to complexity science by example
+* Introduction to complexity systems
-* How it fits in the ecosystem of data science
-* What tools exist in Python
+* What is complexity science or the study of complex systems
+* Considerations for building models
 * Some of the practical applications